Springfield Sen. Lincoln Hough joins race for Missouri lieutenant governor

 The Missouri Supreme Court, a few months later, said the state had no choice but to provide the coverage even if the budget did not include funds specifically earmarked for the expansion group.

-At the time, Hough said Missourii should act to get the $1.2 billion in additional support for its traditional Medicaid program only available if it expanded Medicaid eligibility.
+At the time, Hough said Missouri should act to get the $1.2 billion in additional support for its traditional Medicaid program only available if it expanded Medicaid eligibility.

 “I believe in my heart,” Hough said during the 2021 floor debate, “it is the right thing to do.”